YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 MUPIP Error: This indicates that the replication filter subsystem failed to start the application filter.

 Action: In order to restart the filter subsystem, it is necessary to shut down the replication server and restart.
-If this error continues to appear, report the entire incident context to your GT.M support channel.
+If this error continues to appear, report the entire incident context to your YottaDB support channel.

 ------------------------
 REPLFTOKSEM